-Massachusetts Gov. Charlie Baker secured 1.7 million masks through manufacturers in China but did not have a way to transport them out of the country and to the United States.
-That’s when Patriots COO Jonathan Kraft, who is also a chairman of the board at Massachusetts General Hospital, had the idea to use the team plane.
-According to The Wall Street Journal, the transfer was the result of multiple global negotiations and the Massachusetts governor, Charlie Baker, calling on Patriots team president Jonathan Kraft for his help in acquiring the masks.
+Massachusetts Gov. Charlie Baker secured 1.7 million masks through manufacturers in China but did not have a way to transport them out of the country and the United States.
+That’s when Patriots COO Jonathan Kraft, also a chairman of the board at Massachusetts General Hospital, had the idea to use the team plane.
+According to The Wall Street Journal, the transfer resulted from multiple global negotiations and the Massachusetts governor, Charlie Baker, calling on Patriots team president Jonathan Kraft for his help in acquiring the masks.

 Ford Partners with 3M, GE Healthcare to Make Respirators, Ventilators to Fight Coronavirus

-Ford Motor Company, in collaboration with GE Healthcare, announced today it will begin producing in Michigan a third-party ventilator with the goal to produce 50,000 of the vitally needed units within 100 days and up to 30,000 a month thereafter as needed.
-Ford will provide its manufacturing capabilities to quickly scale production, and GE Healthcare will provide its clinical expertise and will license the current ventilator design from Airon Corp. – a small, privately held company specializing in high-tech pneumatic life support products.
-GE Healthcare brought the Airon Corp. design to Ford’s attention as part of the companies’ efforts to scale production of ventilators quickly to help clinicians treat COVID-19 patients.
+In collaboration with GE Healthcare, Ford Motor Company announced today it would begin producing in Michigan a third-party ventilator to produce 50,000 of the vitally needed units within 100 days and up to 30,000 a month thereafter as needed.
+Ford will provide its manufacturing capabilities to scale production quickly, and GE Healthcare will provide its clinical expertise and will license the current ventilator design from Airon Corp. – a small, privately held company specializing in high-tech pneumatic life support products.
+GE Healthcare brought the Airon Corp. design to Ford’s attention as part of the companies’ efforts to scale ventilators’ production quickly to help clinicians treat COVID-19 patients.
 The GE/Airon Model A-E ventilator uses a design that operates on air pressure without the need for electricity, addressing the needs of most COVID-19 patients.
 Its production can be quickly scaled to help meet growing demand in the U.S.

 Tesla, Dyson, Formula One, Mercedes and others turn to Manufacturing Ventilators

-- Tesla is offering to pay for and ship a crucial medical component being used in the fight against the coronavirus pandemic.
+- Tesla offers to pay for and ship a crucial medical component being used in the fight against the coronavirus pandemic.
 These ventilators are part of an “oversupply” of “1,255 FDA-approved ResMed, Philips & Medtronic ventilators” that Tesla purchased last week for distribution to hospitals in the US.